A project update meeting at AMS.

 Brent Shumaker gives a demonstration in the AMS labs

 The AMS campus spans over 100,000 square feet of office, laboratory and expansion space staffed by highly qualified specialists with degrees in electrical, mechanical, nuclear, chemical, computer and material engineering.
 Approximately 70 percent of the company’s activities are dedicated to performing field measurements in nuclear power plants.
 The remaining 30 percent is divided into equipment development, laboratory testing, research and development, and technical training.

 We also perform high-level technology research and development projects for a number of national and international organizations and governmental agencies, including the U.S. Department of Energy, U.S. Nuclear Regulatory Commission, U.S. Department of Defense, NASA, U.S. Navy, and the Electric Power Research Institute.
-Furthermore, we work with the International Atomic Energy Agency (IAEA), International Electrical Commission (IEC), Institute of Electrical and Electronics Engineers (IEEE) and International Society for Automation (ISA) to produce consensus standards and guidelines for maintenance of nuclear power plants.
+Furthermore, we work with the International Atomic Energy Agency (IAEA), International Electrical Commission (IEC), Institute of Electrical and Electronics Engineers (IEEE), and International Society of Automation (ISA) to produce consensus standards and guidelines for maintenance of nuclear power plants.

 AMS was founded in 1977 as a spinoff company of ORNL and the University of Tennessee.

 2 AMS engineers perform a test in one of AMS’ anechoic chambers.

 Approximately 100 employees.
 AMS is staffed by a group of engineers and scientists with B.S. to Ph.D. degrees in nuclear, electrical, mechanical, chemical, computer, and material engineering.

 Alex Hashemian gives a lab demonstration during a training session